servomekanism/win-internals/pe-backdoor/notes.md

 `pNtHeader = pImageBase + pDosHeader->e_lfanew`

+To get the pointer to the `ImageBase` we query the `pNtHeader->OptionalHeader.ImageBase`.
+However this base will most likely change if the `rebase` is configured, see below.

 To get a pointer to the `image base` when loaded in memory, we need to map the file with the [CreateFileMapping][2] and [MapViewOfFile][3].
 For 64-bit we need to cast this carefully according to [MSDN][4].